Your roof goes through a lot of wear-and-tear as it gets exposed to different climatic conditions.

 Another reason for a roof leak could be a tear in the metal roof flashing that protects roof edges, valleys, chimneys, and vent pipes.

 If you have a leak in your metal flashing, you’ll have to reseal the joints using a caulk gun filled with roof cement.
 But if the damage is significant, you’ll have to remove several rows of shingles along with the flashing.
-In such a case, it would be ideal to call a roofing contractor to help in repairing your leaky roof.
+In such a case, it would be ideal to call a roofing contractor to help with a roof leak repair.

 6. Inspect Vent Boots